 The government of Japan has likewise pledged to give $2 million in humanitarian aid to assist with relief and recovery measures for the victims of the Maui fires.
 The assistance will be channeled through the American Red Cross and Japan Platform (a Japanese NGO) and is expected to be used for disaster relief efforts based on local needs, including but not limited to evacuation to safe areas, distribution of food, and emotional/psychological support for the victims.

-Japan and Hawai’i have also had sister-state relations since 1981 and Hawai’i currently has partnerships with six different Japanese cities.
-These Japanese cities are Fukuoka, Okinawa, Hiroshima, Ehime, Hokkaido, and Yamaguchi.
+Japan and Hawai’i have also had sister-state relations since 1981 and Hawai’i currently has partnerships with six different Japanese prefectures.
+These Japanese prefectures are Fukuoka, Okinawa, Hiroshima, Ehime, Hokkaido, and Yamaguchi.

 Taiwan (Republic of China):